• Skip to primary navigation

 2. Finish baking the potatoes.
 Remove the lid or aluminum foil and let the potatoes and cheese brown for the last 15 minutes of cooking time.
 Once done, remove your dauphinoise potatoes from the oven.
 Allow them to set for 5 to 10 minutes before serving.

 Luxuriously creamy, cheesy dauphinoise potatoes are the perfect side dish!
 I love to serve them for dinner with an amazing steak, like my broiled ribeye, wagyu ribeye steak, or pan-seared T-Bone steak.
+Add a green veggie or salad and you’ve got an amazing Sunday dinner!
+Enjoy!

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

-• Want to make this dish, but short on time?
+• Want to make this dish, but are short on time?
 Try slicing the potatoes ahead of time and then submerging them in a container of cold water for up to 24 hours.
 You can also make the cream mixture and shred the cheese the day before too!

 • You can add a pinch of freshly grated nutmeg to each layer of the potatoes.
 It’s a personal favorite!